amr28693/angular_order_parameter_FP/README.md

 If you want to:

-- **Understand the method** → read the notebook top to bottom.
+- **Understand the method:** → read the notebook top to bottom.
-- **Reproduce the manuscript logic** → inspect the “OU benchmark” and θ summary sections.
+- **Reproduce the manuscript logic:** → inspect the “OU benchmark” and θ summary sections.
-- **Experiment with new systems** → replace the input time series and re-run the estimator.
+- **Experiment with new systems:** → replace the input time series and re-run the estimator.
-- **Apply the idea elsewhere** → treat the code as a reference implementation, not a library.
+- **Apply the idea elsewhere:** → treat the code as a reference implementation.

----

 ## Conceptual takeaway